alphagov/govuk-import-export-prototype/start/choosing-export-market-ukti.markdown

 {% contentfor more_information %}

-^UKTI can also help you find specific [overseas business opportunities.](https://govuk-import-export.herokuapp.com/start/find-overseas-business-opportunities.html)^
+UKTI can also help you find specific [overseas business opportunities.](https://govuk-import-export.herokuapp.com/start/find-overseas-business-opportunities.html)

-You can also sign up for [UKTI events, seminars and webinars.](https://www.events.ukti.gov.uk)
+You can sign up for [UKTI events, seminars and webinars.](https://www.events.ukti.gov.uk)

 *[UKTI]: UK Trade & Investment